 “The strength of modern-day digital soil mapping lies in the combination of soil observations and high-resolution remote sensing data,” Prof. Heuvelink said.
 “Remote sensing time series imagery is also the most promising avenue to global monitoring of soil change.”

 The training program in Kashmir is part of the World Bank-funded project on National Agricultural Higher Education Project (NAHEP) of SKUAST - Kashmir.
-Watch the full training presentation by Prof. Heuvelink below as well as on the Soil Division SKUAST Kashmir YouTube channel.
+Watch the full training presentation by Prof. Heuvelink on the Soil Division SKUAST Kashmir YouTube channel.